aklapatch/Impactful/README.md

 # Impactful
-blog posts, articles, books, and quotes that I have found impactful or worth listening to
+Blog posts, articles, books, videos, and quotes that I have found impactful or worth listening to